jamespfennell/hoard/docs/design-doc.md

 ### Collect

-The collect action is the core of Hoard; it performs the actual collection and storage of data.
+The collect task is the core of Hoard; it performs the actual collection and storage of data.
-Running the action starts a process that runs until forced to stop.
+Running the task starts a process that runs until forced to stop.
-The action accepts additional options:
+The task accepts additional options:

 - `monitoring_port` - the port for the monitoring HTTP server to listen on.